RedPointGlobal/redpoint-mdm/README.md

 5. Have a MongoDB database server available to use for the MDM application Databases. ( https://docs.mongodb.com/v4.4/installation/).
 This can also be a managed solution like mongo Atlas.
 (As of this writing, MDM has been tested on MongoDB version 4.4)
 6. Clone this repository ( git clone https://github.com/RedPointGlobal/rp-mdm.git )
 7. Provide Redpoint Support with your docker hub ID so they can grant you permissions to pull the MDM container images
+8. Have a license key to activate a Trial for Production License.
+Contact Redpoint support for an activation key

 ### Procedure